PavanRangani/docs/docs/prd/philanthropy/payment.md

   - Payment Status:
     - Status of the Payment.
 It can be one of the - Paid, Pending, Overdue
     - Paid is shown in Green tag, Pending is shown in Orange tab, Overdue is shown in Red tag
+  - Payment Mode
+    - Show mode of the Payment
   - Term:
     - Shown in format : {Current payment term / total payment term}
-    - for e.g. If any multi year grant has total 6 terms, its 3rd payment will have term `3/6`
+    - for e.g. If any multi year grant has total 6 terms, its 3rd payment will have term `3/6`.
     - For Multi year grant where End date is set to `Never`, Total payment term is shown as infinite Icon
     - If Term is not available then show `-`.
   - Tax Deduct: Tax deduct amount of the Grant
     - This column won't be available in this page for Foundation
   - LOA : Show status of LOA.
 Its value either `Yes` or `-`
+  - Name
+    - Show Stock name or investment fund name for that payment.
   - Notes
     - Notes of the payment.
     - If Notes is not available then show `-`.